Dechert LLP - The Inside View

 Summer program components:

 Dechert’s commitment to providing training and mentorship begins on day one when summer associates are integrated into the Dechert community.
 U.S. summer associates learn about Dechert’s culture, diversity, equity & inclusion initiatives, and pro bono opportunities.
 The summer curriculum also highlights important skills such as time management, networking, innovation and collaboration.
 Summer associates do not formally rotate through practice groups; rather, they work on challenging, substantive assignments across practice areas of their own choosing.
-Extensive formal training programs include legal writing, mock negotiations, and deposition trainings.
-Summer associates attend regular practice group meetings and trainings.
+Extensive formal training programs include legal writing, mock negotiations, and depositions.
+Summer associates also attend regular practice group meetings and trainings.
 The program offers a realistic view of what it is like to practice at one of the world’s most respected global law firms.

 Social media: